TAX STRATEGIES FOR RETIREMENT: BUCKETS CREATE TAX CHOICES

 In our work as CPAs and CFP™ professionals, we would agree that this is undeniably true.
-The difference in lifetime tax liability between those who are strategic and those who are not is stark, and it all culminates in retirement.
+The difference in lifetime tax liability between those who develop strategic retirement tax plans and those who don’t is stark.

 Retirees are affected to differing extents by a variety of taxes, including state income taxes, estate taxes, and Social Security.
 However, all retirees must deal with federal income taxes.
 When planning retirement income strategies, tax mitigation and tax efficiency are very important.
 In general, the more taxes you are required to pay in retirement, the more income you’ll need to generate in order to pay those taxes and live comfortably.

 We often hear about diversification when it comes to asset classes, but it goes further than that.
 Different investments have different tax characteristics.
 When developing your financial plan for retirement, diversifying the kind of investments you have can optimize your tax results.
 If all of your retirement assets are in qualified plans, you may incur significant tax liability on distributions.
 Tax diversification is the strategy of spreading your assets across a variety of investment types that have different tax treatments.
 We like to think of these different kinds of investments as buckets that you can place your money into, and if you spread your funds between them, you have more control over taxes in retirement.

 There are four different kinds of tax treatment that your retirement savings may face.
 They are taxable, tax-deferred, tax-free, and income and estate tax-free, as illustrated in the picture below.
 To optimize tax results, you want to move your assets to the right as you have more money.